EternoSeeker/gameoflife/README.md

 * **Create pull requests only for the develop branch:** When you are ready to submit your changes, create a pull request (PR) targeting the **develop** branch.
 This allows the maintainers to review and merge your code into the main development branch.

-* **Maintain contribution guidelines:** Each project may have its specific contribution guidelines.
-It's important to familiarize yourself with these guidelines before submitting your contributions.
-Adhering to these guidelines ensures consistency and helps maintain the quality of the codebase.

 * **Format your commit message with the issue number:** When making commits related to an issue, follow the format **Fixes: #32 in your commit message.
 Replace 32 with the issue number you are addressing.** This helps track and manage issues more efficiently.

-* **Attach a Postman response screenshot for backend tasks:** For tasks related to the backend, it is recommended to include a screenshot of the Postman response along with your pull request.
-This provides additional context and helps reviewers understand the changes made and their impact on the backend functionality.

 * **Make your pull request descriptive and include examples:** When creating a pull request, provide a clear and descriptive explanation of the changes you made.
 This helps reviewers understand the purpose and significance of your contribution.
 Additionally, including at least one example that demonstrates the intended usage or effect of your changes can be beneficial.